 Latex condoms are the most common type of condom, and they’re also the most affordable.
-According to Planned Parenthood is also very effective in preventing STI transmission, including HIV.
+According to Planned Parenthood, male condoms are 98 perfect effective against unwanted pregnancies with perfect use — which means that you make sure to use them every time you have sex — and 85 percent effective with real-life use.
+Consistent condom use is also very effective in preventing STI transmission, including HIV.
 Condoms will be more effective if you remember to use them correctly every single time you have sex.

 Keep in mind that as the CDC mentions, you should avoid oil-based lubricants (such as petroleum jelly, massage oils, mineral oils, and body lotions) while using latex condoms.
 The oil in these substances can weaken the latex and cause your condom to break.

 Most condoms will fit most penises, but it’s important to find the one that fits you just right.
 If a condom is too small, it may break; but if it’s too big, it may slip off during intercourse.
 Ill-fitting condoms can also make sex uncomfortable and cause anxiety.

 Girth is usually more important than length to choose the right condom.
 You can use a piece of string to measure your penis length and girth while erect, and then measure that piece of string using a ruler or measuring tape.

 Condoms from different manufacturers can vary, but typically, penises with a girth smaller than 4.7 in need a snug fit, a girth between 4.7 - 5.1 in need a regular fit, and penises with a girth wider than 5.1 in need a large fit.